-We are currently completing the work as set out above.
+We are completing the work as set out above.
 The Council does not derecognise Infrastructure assets on replacement.
-As such, we cannot conclude that the disclosure is not materially misstated.
-This is a national issue and, as set out on page 4, the Department for Levelling Up, Housing & Communities (DLUHC) have worked on a Statutory Instrument and laid this in Parliament on 30 November 2022.
-It come into force on 25 December 2022.
-It is hoped that this Statutory Instrument, together with updates to the CIPFA Code, will resolve the majority of the ongoing audit challenges related to infrastructure asset balances
+This is a national issue and, as set out on page 4, the Department for Levelling Up, Housing & Communities (DLUHC) has drawn up a Statutory Instrument which came into force on 25 December 2022.
+It therefore is hoped that this Statutory Instrument, together with updates to the CIPFA Code, will resolve the majority of the ongoing audit challenges related to infrastructure asset balances.
+We expect to complete this work in February 2023.